chloealbright/DevHiveMind/_Low Priority Refinement/Be Aware.md

 Kiss(Keep it simple stupid) principal

+# code review

+Look at the comments and description.

+	Is there enough context so someone code review it?
+Is the back-and-forth discussion polite and helpful, perfunctory?

+	Who is doing the review (manager, tech lead, engineer?) and how long does it take?

+	Look at the code.
+Are there tests being added?
+Are there comments?
+Are there one character variable names or functions with no more than 7 arguments?

+	Look at the build pipeline.
+Are tests being run automatically?

+	Ask about how it was deployed.
+Was the process manual or automatic?

+	Was there a staging environment, canarying?

+Use this question as the entry point to ask about the "life of a commit" and to see the cultural dynamics on the team.
+If they aren't willing to show an actual review - this happened about 20% of the time for Alex - then ask the remaining follow-up questions.

+# Codebase tips

+Deprecation, in its programming sense, is the process of taking older code and marking it as no longer being useful within the codebase, usually because it has been superseded by newer code.
+The deprecated code is not immediately removed from the codebase because doing so may cause regression errors.

+When reading documentation about new features always learn about why something was created.

+Identify how important the feature is its priority, if it is a dependency for other work streams.
+Then keep track of key info &  Submit what you learned when asking to be reassigned to a new feature or task

 ## debugging

 “The art of debugging is figuring out what you really told your program to do rather than what you thought you told it to do.”” — Andrew Singer